-Gifted Services, known as the Academically Talented Program (ATP) in the Oxford Area School District, provide support and challenge to our identified gifted learners.
+Gifted Services in the Oxford Area School District provide support and challenge to our identified gifted learners.
 In order to receive Gifted Services, students must meet the criteria set by the Pennsylvania Department of Education and OASD.
 Testing by a school psychologist is required to determine eligibility.
 Please contact your child’s teacher, guidance counselor, or school principal to request testing.

 Gifted students require additional rigor and challenge that go beyond the grade level curriculum.
 They need enrichment and/or acceleration.
 Gifted learners process information differently, so we work to keep this population engaged and enthused about learning, while pushing them to persevere toward set goals.
 Each gifted student has a Gifted Individualized Education Plan.
 Our purpose is to help gifted students develop higher level thinking skills, motivation, creative thinking, positive self-concept, leadership abilities, and the willingness to take risks.

-The Academically Talented Program at the elementary level has two main components:
+Gifted Support Services at the elementary level have two main components:

 1. Pull-out Enrichment